 Buying a used car on finance that allows you to offer no deposit means you don't have to stump up any savings upfront.

 Finance is also a great way to be able to be more selective about the vehicles you may want to buy, including any modifications or extras you might add.

-It's worth trying to work out how much you'll be driving the vehicle so you can consider the extras cost of running the car, including the fuel consumption.
+It's worth trying to work out how much you'll be driving the vehicle so you can consider the extra cost of running the car, including fuel consumption.

 The location you live in and the requirements of yourself and/or your family should also be considered, as you don't want to be buying something that doesn't benefit everyone that will be using it.